PeterWesselLindberg/Algorithm_Analysis_Tool/README.md

 # Algorithm visualization tool

-A tool build for visualising select algorithms and datstructures, built with React and Typescript
+A tool build for visualising select algorithms and datastructures, built with React and Typescript

 The page for this project can be seen [here](https://peterwessellindberg.github.io/Algorithm_Analysis_Tool/)